310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 But it’s not your fault, really… No one ever imagined that something as bizarre as ES was gonna emerge from the ground until *after* our school year was completely over.

-It’s like a natural disaster—nobody could’ve predicted it.
+It’s like a natural disaster — nobody could’ve predicted it.
 No one’s at fault here.
 {% endbubble %}

 {% bubble Chiaki awkward %}
-That’s true… Tenshouin made ES—a paradise for idols—in order to achieve his dreams.
+That’s true… Tenshouin made ES — a paradise for idols — in order to achieve his dreams.
 I'm sure he didn’t do it to hurt anyone.

 But unfortunately, if a humongous object like ES were to move even a small step, there would inevitably be casualties along the way.